sagemath/trac_to_gh/Issue 8614.md

 * The attached patch speeds up a creating ModularSymbols spaces a bunch by removing a bottleneck -- quotienting by 2-term relations -- by moving it to Cython.

-* Also the coverage for the modsym directory is improved to 100% by adding one trivial missing doctest.
+* Also the coverage for the modular/modsym directory is improved to 100% by adding one trivial missing doctest.

+* Likewise, the coverage for the modular/modform directory is improved to 100% by adding another trivial doctest.

+**Depends on:**
+1. #10709

+**Apply:**
+1. [attachment:trac-8614-optimize-modular-symbol-relations-rebase.patch]

 Issue created by migration from https://trac.sagemath.org/ticket/8614